The chiweenie is an adorable “designer” dog, created by the mating of a Chihuahua and a dachshund!

 Most dogs who have been bred to be incredibly large, very small, or display some other type of extreme physical trait experience health problems, so you may expect Chihuahuas to suffer from a variety of health issues.
 However, Chihuahuas are usually pretty healthy and don’t suffer from health problems as often as many other breeds do.

-A few medical conditions – most notably cardiac issues and luxating patellas (improperly aligned knee joints) – are common in the breed, but most conscientious breeders screen their breeding stock to ensure these conditions don’t show up in their gene pools.
+A few medical conditions – most notably cardiac problems and luxating patellas (improperly aligned knee joints) – are common issues in the breed, but most conscientious breeders screen their breeding stock to ensure these conditions and joint issues don’t show up in their gene pools.

 Additionally, Chihuahuas are at slightly increased risk of suffering from the following conditions:

 - Hypoglycemia (low blood sugar)

 - Collapsed trachea